meonkeys/reveal.js/slides.md

-Use space bar or PgDn to advance through slides
+Use space bar or PgDn to advance through slides.

+Mobile?
+Swipe or touch arrow controls in the lower right.